The Witcher and Vocation

 What struck me most about Geralt, as I spent copious time with him across the trilogy, is just how much of a silent *hero* he becomes.
 Rarely through word, always by deed.
 Via his choices — which the game gives you ample opportunity to dictate his Path — Geralt may become a protector of the innocent for its own sake, beyond the monies such work earns him.
 And moreover, his prime course in every witcher mission is to find the truth of the matter, beyond the simple hunting and killing of whatever specter happens to be haunting the village, town, or castle.
 This means conversation and deduction – and understanding, with and about the monsters themselves.

 One narrative brilliance of the Witcher world, penned by author Sapkowski in a series of novels and short stories written primarily in the 1990s, is how much of a role irony plays in the birth of its monsters.
 Monsters here are borne from curses, which arise from negative human emotions — such as hate, envy, or a desire for revenge.
 Thus, many monsters are a human manifestation, a mistake or regret for the transforming party.
 Curses can be prevented, or reversed.
-Just like in fairy and folk tales of Euro lore, defeating a monster or a curse has everything to do with understanding the history of circumstance that brought it about, and less to do with magical fires or silver swordplay necessary to put a demon in the dirt.
+Just like in fairy and folk tales of Euro lore, defeating a monster has everything to do with understanding the history of circumstance that brought it about, and less to do with magical fires or silver swordplay necessary to put the “demon” in the dirt.

 Though a non-violent approach is not available for every quest, and doesn’t always work, I appreciate the ambiguous nature of The Witcher’s conception of good and evil.
 Giving the player agency to determine what is and is not redeemable in a world so tragic, where redemption may seem impossible, is an excellent message to speak into existence through Geralt’s fantastical travails.